tytydraco/yessleep/out/I_fought_a_god_and_made_him_bleed.md

 I awakened your "Perfect Men."

 I heard the groans and mumbles of men supposed to be dead.
-Only the faint shuffle of feet and low, guttural groans betrayed your "Perfect Men" as they closed in.
+Only the faint shuffle of feet and low, guttural groans grew louader as they closed in.
 The Übermensch was silent and still, a predator waiting.
 His glowing eyes were the only pinpoints of light.

 His eyes seared through the blackness in a brutal crimson flare, just as the first Perfect Man lunged, fists swinging like hammers.
 Darkness closed again.
 Just shuffles and heavy breaths, until—flash!
 The Übermensch’s eyes lit up, fire flickering against clenched teeth and bone.
 They struck, shadows battering shadows, every blow shaking the walls.

-The Übermensch twisted and dodged, but the blow caught his shoulder.
+The Übermensch twisted and dodged, but a punch caught his shoulder.
 It sent him skidding back.

 Another Perfect Man charged, tackling him like a freight train.
 They crashed to the concrete floor and rolled in the dark.
 The Perfect Men's fingers clawed at the Übermensch's throat.
 Their hands, straining with monstrous strength, tried to choke him.

 Flash!
 His eyes blazed again, shooting searing red fire across the room.
 The Perfect Man choking the Übermensch staggered back, smoke rising from his face.
 Yet, he lunged forward, refusing to relent.
 Two others joined, attacking in tandem.
-The Übermensch swung his arm like a hammer.
+The Übermensch swung his arm like they were made of steel.
 It cracked their undead ribs and flung one into the wall.
 But the others surged on, clawing and punching, using their bodies as weapons.
 The darkness swallowed them whole again, leaving only grunts and the clash of fists.

 The room lit up with another fiery flash as the Übermensch's eyes ignited, and he released a burst of red flame.
 The Perfect Men twisted, some catching fire.
 One swung through the flames, his fist hitting the Übermensch's jaw.
 The impact echoed.
 For the first time, the Übermensch staggered, surprised but not in pain.

 He snarled, grabbing the attacker by the head and twisting sharply.
 But as that Perfect Man fell, another one grabbed the Übermensch's arm, twisting it backward.
 Another slammed into his ribs with enough force to crack a stone.
 They fought like cornered beasts.
 Relentless and mindless, they were driven only by whatever spark of life animated them.
 The Übermensch's red eyes glowed even brighter, and he let out a laugh—a cruel, taunting sound—as he wrenched free, flinging two of them across the room in one motion.

 The entire room is on fire now.
 The blaze should be enough to consume the Übermensch and the monsters you created, brother.
-I crawled through a vent and escaped into the garden.
+I climbed up a ladder and escaped into the garden.
 But he was there, waiting for me.
-His hands held the twisted, motionless bodies of the Perfect Men.
+His hands held the twisted, lifeless bodies of the Perfect Men.
 He scattered them across the floor like broken dolls.

 "Where do you think you can go that I cannot follow you?" said the Übermensch.

 I was desperate, my brother.